pizzadotdoggo/pizzadotdoggo/README.md

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please be patient with me!
 Also due to this tone tags are apreciated!

  ★ I am a **minor** do **not** under **any** circumstances be weird towards me **please**

-★ DNC in my ponies names mean 'do not copy' so please don't, I work very hard on them ^^

 ★ I am Demiplatonic, Therefore it is more than likely that it will take me a while to warm up to people!!